-- $\cdot$ gd has already been computed when applying NoteCommitment, and need not be computed again. - A previous version of this specification did not have the requirement for the decoded point $pk_d$ of a Sapling note to be in the subgroup $\mathbb{J}^{(r)}$ (i.e. "if ... $pk_d \notin \mathbb{J}^{(r)}$ , return $\perp$ ").
-That did not match the implementation in zcashd. - As explained in the note in § 5.4.8.3 'Jubjub' on p.
-74, $abst_J$ accepts non-canonical compressed encodings of Jubjub curve points.
-Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to PRFock and KDFSapling, and in the comparison against reprG (KASapling.DerivePublic(esk, gd)). - $pk_d$ can also be non-canonical.
-Since $\perp$ is returned if $g_d \notin \mathbb{J}^{(r)}$ , the only accepted non-canonical encoding for $pk_d$ of a Sapling note is I2LEBSP256( $2^{255} + 1$ ). - The comments in § 4.17.2 'Decryption using an Incoming Viewing Key (Sapling)' on p.
-50 concerning calculation of ρ, detection of spent notes, and decryption of transmitted note ciphertexts for transactions in the mempool also apply to notes decrypted by this procedure.
+- $\cdot$ gd has already been computed when applying NoteCommitment, and need not be computed again. - A previous version of this specification did not have the requirement for the decoded point $pk_d$ of a Sapling note to be in the set of prime-order points $\mathbb{J}^{(r)}$ (i.e. "if ... $pk_d \notin \mathbb{J}^{(r)}$ , return $\perp$ ").
+That did not match the implementation in zcashd.
+In fact the history is a little more complicated.
+The current specification matches the implementation in librustzcash as of [librustzcash-109], which has been used in zcashd since zcashd v2.1.2.
+However, there was another implementation of Sapling note decryption used in zcashd for consensus checks, specifically the check that a shielded coinbase output decrypts successfully with the zero ovk.
+This was corrected to enforce the same restriction on the decrypted $pk_d$ in zcashd v5.5.0, originally set to activate in a soft fork at block height 2121200 on both Mainnet and Testnet [zcashd-6459].
+(On Testnet this height was in the past as of the zcashd v5.5.0 release, and so the change would have been immediately enforced on upgrade.)
+Since the soft fork was observed to be retrospectively valid after that height, the implementation was simplified in [zcashd-6725] to use the librustzcash implementation in all cases, which reflects the specification above. zebra always used the librustzcash implementation. - As explained in the note in § 5.4.8.3 'Jubjub' on p.
+76, abstJ accepts non-canonical compressed encodings of Jubjub curve points.
+Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to PRFock and KDFSapling, and in the comparison against reprG (KASapling.DerivePublic(esk, gd)). - For Sapling outgoing ciphertexts, $pk\star_d$ could also be non-canonical.
+After NU5 activation, the above algorithm explicitly returns $\perp$ if $repr{\mathbb{P}}(pk_d) \neq pk\star_d$ .
+However, this is technically redundant with the later check that returns $\perp$ if $pk_d \notin \mathbb{J}^{(r)}$ , because only small-order Jubjub curve points have non-canonical encodings.
+This check is enforced retrospectively for consensus by current zcashd and zebra versions, and for wallet rescanning by current zcashd.
+Versions of zcashd prior to [zcashd-6725] could however have accepted notes for which the outgoing ciphertext contains either a canonical or a non-canonical encoding of $\mathcal{O}{\mathbb{J}}$ for $pk_d$ . - The comments in § 4.17.2 'Decryption using an Incoming Viewing Key (Sapling)' on p.
+52 concerning calculation of ρ, detection of spent notes, and decryption of transmitted note ciphertexts for transactions in the mempool also apply to notes decrypted by this procedure.

 Non-normative note: Implementors should pay close attention to similarities and differences between this procedure and §4.17.2 Decryption using an Incoming Viewing Key (Sapling)' on p.
-50.
+52.